stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

 statefulset.apps/stash-demo created
 ```

-Now, wait for the pod of the Statefulset to go into the Running state.
+Now, wait for pod of the Statefulset to go into the `Running` state.

 ```console
 $ kubectl get pod -n demo